New France: French and Indian War

 Throughout the war, the British deported the Acadians to the Thirteen Colonies and Europe, which the Acadian militias resisted with assistance from Mi'kmaq and Malisteet forces.
 The Great Upheaval continued from 1755 to 1764.
 In 1756, a large force of French, Canadians, and their Native American allies led by the Marquis de Montcalm launched an attack against the key British post at Fort Oswego on Lake Ontario from Fort Frontenac and forced the garrison to surrender.
 The following year Montcalm with a huge force of 7,200 French and Canadian troops and 2,400 Native Americans laid siege to Fort William Henry on the southern shores of Lake George, and after three weeks of fighting the British commander Monroe surrendered.
 Montcalm gave him honorable terms to return to England and not to fight for 18 months.
 And yet, when the British force with civilians was three miles from the fort, the Native American allies massacred about 1,100 of the 1,500 strong force.

-The following year the French had one victory and one defeat.
-The defeat was at the French fortress city of Louisbourg.
-The victory was at the strip of land between Lake Champlain and Lake George at the French fortress of Fort Carillon.
-The British force sent to capture Fort Carillon (held by just 3400 French regulars and marines with almost no militia or indigenous support) was the largest ever seen in America at that time: 16,200 British, American, and Iroquois troops under the command of General James Abercrombie.
-This battle led the British to suffer 2,200 casualties, several artillery pieces against French losses of around 200 killed or wounded.